 SPECIAL NOTE: Before handing your car keys over to your teen grandkid, make sure to check with your insurer to make sure you understand the ins-and-outs of what is—and isn’t—covered.
 During that call you’ll probably need to explain to the insurer how often your grandchild will be using the car and whether they live with you.

 It can require real commitment to extend your relationship with your grandchildren into their adult years as they fly far away from home—both physically and emotionally.
 Here are some things to think about:

 - Share the memories.
 Go through old pictures of them and people they know and create a simple book as a keepsake.
 If you have old videos, make a memory movie.

 - Pass on important things now.
 Look at what you have around the house that you would like for them to have later and do it now while you can still pass along the reason you love it and why you want to share it.
-This can art, jewelry, and other keepsakes.
+This can include art, jewelry and other keepsakes.

 - Take them with you.
 If you love the lake, invite them there for a fun weekend.
 If you delight in the Grand Canyon, show them your favorite parts.
 Make the trip just them and you, or encourage them to bring their significant other.
 If they have kids of their own, help them find a babysitter all of you can trust.
 Multi-generation vacations can be particularly fun.

 - Everybody needs a friend.
 This is especially true for young adults who are making decisions that will affect them for the rest of their lives.
 Giving your grandchildren a safe and nonjudgmental place to vent is a tremendous gift.

 - Remember important occasions.
 Call on their birthday.
 Send a Christmas gift.
 Congratulate them on their new jobs, big promotions, new apartments and new cars.

 - Love the ones who love them.
 Get to know the new boyfriend or girlfriend and appreciate why your grandchild thinks this person is special.